smart-data-lake/smart-data-lake/docs/reference/schema-viewer-navigation.md

 Example from schema browser (schema{}->actions[mapOf]*->CopyAction{}->executionMode[oneOf]):

 :::info
 There is a special property called (const).
 It is found on the type property of an object.
-This particular property is required to contain the class name of the parent element e.g. CopyAction.
+This particular property is required to contain the class name of the parent element, e.g. CopyAction or CsvFileDataObject.
+Additionally, for elements that possess the type property, the custom or user-defined name of the object is typically found in front of the block.
+This custom name is often referred to as the objectID.
 :::
 ```
 actions {
-  select-airport-cols {
+  select-airport-cols { # objectID
     type = CopyAction # special property of type (const)
     executionMode = { type = DataObjectStateIncrementalMode } # [oneOf] element executionMode containing the nested element of type DataObjectStateIncrementalMode
     ...